Teachers

 Samantha Stonerock

-Samantha Stonerock is thrilled to be back in the valley of the sun and working with Authentic Voice Music Studio!
+Samantha Stonerock (she/her) is thrilled to be back in the valley of the sun and working with Authentic Voice Music Studio!
 She holds a BME in Choral Music Education from Northern Arizona University and a MM in Vocal Pedagogy for Contemporary Commercial Music (CCM) from Shenandoah University.
 In addition to teaching private voice and music directing within Phoenix’s thriving theater community, Samantha also has experience teaching as a licensed K-12 music teacher within PVUSD and music directing choral ensembles across the nation.

 Samantha’s approach to teaching voice is influenced by her graduate studies on the anatomical function of the singing voice, exercise physiology, motor-learning principles, and student-led learning.
 With a focus on creating a safe, encouraging, collaborative, (and sometimes goofy!) learning environment, Samantha believes that all singers are capable of achieving their vocal goals.
 She is proud to share her expertise in both classical and contemporary music with her students and actively advocates for healthy vocal production for all styles of music.